MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/scale-set-agents.md

 Here is the flow of operations for an Azure Pipelines Virtual Machine Scale Set Agent

-1. The Azure DevOps Scale Set Agent Pool sizing job determines the pool has too few idle agents and needs to scale up.
+1. The Azure DevOps Scale Set Agent Pool sizing job determines the pool has too few idle agents and needs to scale out.
 Azure Pipelines makes a call to Azure Scale Sets to increase the scale set capacity.

 1. The Azure Scale Set begins creating the new virtual machines.
 Once the virtual machines are running, Azure Scale Sets sequentially executes any installed VM extensions.